endless-sky/endless-sky/docs/readme-cmake.md

 ## Building the game

-Most IDEs have CMake support, and can be used to build the game.
-We recommend using [Visual Studio Code](#visual-studio-code).

 ### Building from the command line

 Here's a summary of every command you will need for development: